 - Peppers & onions add color and texture to the dish and make it a complete meal in a skillet.

-- Cheddar cheese tops off the skillet meal and elevates it to full on comfort food. not pictured
+- Melted Cheddar cheese tops off the skillet meal and elevates it to full on comfort food. not pictured

 - Olive oil and butter are used to fry the kielbasa, vegetables and pierogies. not pictured

-Put a large skillet over medium-high heat and brown the sliced kielbasa.
 Scoop out the browned sausage into a bowl and set aside.
 Leave the fat and oil in the skillet.

 Reduce heat to medium.
 Add the sliced peppers and onions to the skillet.

 Pan fry the vegetables until onions are soft and golden brown.
-The peppers will be cooked, but not mushy.
+The peppers will be cooked to tender, but not mushy.
 Remove to bowl with the kielbasa.
-Then pan fry the pierogies in butter until lightly browned.

 - 1 tablespoon olive oil